onmax/nimiq-developer-center-old/protocol/rewards.md

 To calculate the coinbase, we have a formula that predicts the supply at any given time, given three parameters:

-- Initial supply: the supply that Nimiq 2.0 will start with, denoted by *S₀*
+- Initial supply: the supply that Nimiq PoS will start with, denoted by *S₀*
 - Initial velocity: a constant parameter that determines the number of NIM created initially by unit of time represented by *V₀*
 - Decay: a constant that dictates the percentage of the velocity decrease, denoted by β